FCSCinCyberSpace/documents/rulebook_en.md

 Each correctly placed item in the shopping basket earns 10 points, while each incorrectly placed item deducts 10 points.
 Additionally, asking more than 5 questions for a single request results in a deduction of 1 point per question.
 Completing the task with fewer than 5 questions results in additional points based on the reduced number of questions asked.
 Thus, avoiding unnecessary questions is essential.
 The competition involves repeating various requests multiple times.
 Each repetition of a request is referred to as a session, with at least 10 sessions per competition.
 The exact number of sessions for the competition will be announced approximately two weeks before the event.

-Scores are accumulated for each session, and the highest total score among the participating teams is normalized to 100 points, representing each team's score for "Interactive Customer Service."
+If the point of a certain session becomes negative value, let the point of the session zero.
+Points are accumulated for all sessions, and the highest total score among the participating teams is normalized to 100 points, representing each team's score for "Interactive Customer Service."

 The table below lists specific values for points awarded or deducted: